 There are so many things to consider before moving abroad.
-Of course, choosing where to live is top of the list.
+Of course, choosing where to live is at the top of the list.
 There are pros and cons to any city, but making the final decision requires careful consideration.
-Since 2012, I’ve lived in four countries and five different cities.
-So, I know the ups and downs of expat life and how a city can play a role in the success of this adventure.

-I decided to move to Strasbourg because I wanted to experience something different.
-I had lived in, Paris, London, and Zurich, and I was looking for a smaller city that was close to the mountains.
-But I didn’t want to live in a city that didn’t have an international airport.
-After carefully researching my options, I found that Strasbourg fit all those criteria, and I couldn’t be happier with my decision.
-So, now, I want to share with you what I’ve learned and all the pros and cons of living in Strasbourg.
+I moved to Strasbourg in 2019 because I wanted to experience something different.
+I had lived in Paris, London, and Zurich and was looking for a smaller city close to the mountains.
+But I also wanted to live near an international airport.

 Pros of Living in Strasbourg